 This is a fuss free indulgent treat that requires only 5 ingredients.
 You don’t even need an oven!

-- Does not require baking
+- It does not require any baking

-- Only requires 5 ingredients
+- Only 5 ingredients are needed

 - Unsalted butter – I always use unsalted butter in baking so that there is no salt overpowering the taste